Xingyu-Lin/mbpo_pytorch/README.md

 This code re-implements the ensemble dynamics model with pytorch and closes the gap.

 ## Reproduced results
+The comparison are done on two tasks while other tasks are not tested.
+But on the tested two tasks, the pytorch implementation achieves similar performance compared to the official tensorflow code.
 ![alt text](./results/hopper.png) ![alt text](./results/walker2d.png)
 ## Dependencies